 4) Leave your house in the morning wearing what you are going to race in, INCLUDING your timing chip on your ankle.
-Didn’t have a timing chip in your packet or realized you left it at home – don’t worry you can pick up a replacement one on race morning.
+Didn’t have a timing chip in your packet or realized you left it at home – don’t worry, you can pick up a replacement one on race morning.

 7) There should be enough room for at least 6 bikes per rack.
 You can “rack” your bike by either hooking the seat over the railing or by hooking the handlebars over the railing.
-If you have not inflated your tires already take your bike to the mechanics tent or use your own pump.
+If you have not inflated your tires already take your bike to the mechanic’s tent or use your own pump.

 Now that you know where and how your bike is going to be – set up your area.
 It is nice to have a small towel to put down.
 Since you practiced the night before this should be a piece of cake!

 3) Before you leave transition make sure to take your goggles and your swim cap with you.
-You will not be able to reenter once transtion closes at 7:30.
+You will not be able to re-enter once transtion closes at 7:30.

 5) After the swim you will enter transition at one end and leave at the other.
 This process is reversed for the second transition when you return from the bike.
-That is, the bike starts and finishes at the same side and the run goes out where the swim came in.
+That is, the bike starts and finishes on the same side and the run goes out where the swim came in.

 6) If you do nothing else to familiarize with the race set up, get to the swim start early!!
-There will be an announcement of when the water is open for warm-up swim.
+There will be an announcement of when the water is open for a possible warm-up swim.
 Take advantage of this opportunity to get a feel for the water.
 If this is your first open water race take an extra moment to get comfortable with not being able to see the bottom; don’t worry no one else can either.

 7) If you don’t like swimming in the group or are not a strong swimmer place yourself on the outside edge and towards the back of the swim group.
 Placing yourself ahead of faster swimmers will only mean that they will have to swim around you, which can be stressful when you are trying to focus on other things like sighting.
 Not sure?
-Talk to others with the same swim cap color and ask, you will meet new friends and will have an idea of where to be in the pack.
+Talk to others with the same swim cap color and ask, you will meet new friends and have an idea of where to be in the pack.